 Annual, will not overwinter, but may self-seed and reappear in your garden subsequent years.

-Ships: In the Spring as a plant in a 2.75" diameter pot, with detailed instruction for how to plant, care for, and use as a dye.
+Ships: as 3 plants in 2" diameter pots, in the Spring with detailed instruction for how to plant, care for, and use as a dye.

 Flat rate $10 shipping no matter how many plants you buy.

 We give your plants plenty of (recyclable) padding so they are cozy and safe during transit.
 We also monitor weather events and will contact you if unusual weather will impact your order's ship date.